nculwell/nculwell.github.io/DinosaurBooks.md

       books.
 (Reusing dinosaur illustrations happens a lot, read enough of these books and you'll start to see it all over the place!)

+  * The Dinosaur Atlas <span class='book' data-edition='2004' data-isbn='1552978303' data-oclc='52809002' data-asin='1552635406' />

+    I haven't seen this yet, but I love the idea.
+We talk a lot about where dinosaurs lived, but it would be nice to see them on a map.

   * Meet the Dinosaurs series (illustrated by John Bindon)

     Good books that list and discuss dinosaurs (and non-dinosaurs) of particular classifications.